neuratim/frameosu-music/README.md

 can go under a reel with no connection at all.

-**And the app reads `catalogue.json` once a day, so this list is the app's list.** Add a track here and every installed copy of FrameOsu offers it within a day; no release, no store review.
+**And the app reads `catalogue.json` once a day, so this list is the app's list.** Add a track here and every installed copy of FrameOSU offers it within a day; no release, no store review.
 Remove one and it stops being offered — without ever taking away audio somebody has already downloaded.
 See *The catalogue* below.